How do you define Simple Meetings?

 What sort of services typically go into Simple Meetings?

 Customization and duplication are much more manageable with small meetings; however, because you are servicing a smaller segment of the necessary population at each program, you will need to hold more meetings in general to service the same demographic.
 This makes booking a venue early a challenge, as smaller meetings more often mean constant venue searching.
-At BCD M&E, it’s why our Venue Search solution is key to sourcing a larger volume of events, with a shorter run-up time.
+At BCD M&E, it’s why our meetings management solution is key to sourcing a larger volume of events, with a shorter run-up time.
 Smaller programs are requesting availability very close to their meeting dates and require quick action to confirm details.
-Venue Search allows program managers to submit one or several events, which they can track through the sourcing process, leaving them time to spend on the actual event itself.

 Finally, attendees and planners are looking to technology to elevate their experience.
 Event management websites that can help the attendees navigate their program’s features and geography give the event a high-end, intimate feel and can keep the attendees away from the general swirl of leisure traffic at a hotel or other public venue.